CrossRef/event-data-user-guide/event-data-manual.md

  : DOI Event Tracking, the original name for Crossref Event Data.

 DOI
  : Digital Object Identifier.
-An identifier given to a Research Object, e.g. http://doi.org/10.5555/12345678
+An identifier given to a Content Item, e.g. http://doi.org/10.5555/12345678

 JSON
  : JavaScript Object Notation.
 A common format for sending data.
 All data coming out of the CED API is in JSON format.

 MEDRA
  :  Multilingual European DOI Registration Agency.
 A DOI Registration Agency.

-MVP
- : Minimum Viable Product.
-The first iteration of Crossref Event Data available to the public.
-Not a production quality service.

 NISO
  : National Information Standards Organisation.
 A standards body who have created a Code of Conduct for altmetrics.